 Traveling to Europe this summer, but not sure what to take?
-Here are a few guidelines for what to pack that’s practical and Euro-chic.
+Here are a few guidelines for what to pack that are practical and Euro-chic.

 1. Pack Neutral and Dark Shades

 Just because it’s summer, don’t assume you should be packing bright-colored clothing and fun prints.
 What looks cute and sporty in North America can look loud and unsophisticated in Europe.
-In general, Europeans prefer few patterns and darker, more muted colors with splashes of color here and there instead of head to toe.
+Europeans generally prefer few patterns and darker, more muted colors with splashes of color instead of head to toe.
 European style has a more elegant, understated vibe.

 2. Assemble a Classic Mix and Wardrobe Capsule

 A travel wardrobe consisting of simple, classic pieces will always make you look chic.
 Instead of packing several completely separate outfits, choose pieces that you can coordinate with each other into multiple outfits.
 By mixing and matching, you can fill less.

 Cropped pants, jeans, leggings, and sundresses are chicer than shorts.
 Stick to neutral colors and mix and match these pieces with more colorful accessories if you like.